Servants of the New Covenant. 3:1-6

 In our passage for study Paul encourages the members of the Corinthian church to recognize him as a divinely appointed minister of the new covenant, a minister, not of law, but of grace.

 v1.
 It is always difficult, when defending our character, not to end up being charged with self-praise.
-Up to this point in his letter, Paul has spent time defending his integrity and so now asks a rhetorical question, "are we beginning to commend ourselves again?"
+Up to this point in his letter, Paul has spent time defending his integrity and so now he asks a rhetorical question, "are we beginning to commend ourselves again?"
 He has obviously faced this criticism, so he seeks to expose it.
 As Goudge puts it, "self-defense is almost impossible without self-commendation.
 Paul's opponents at Corinth made the former necessary, and then blamed him for the latter."
-Paul then asks another rhetorical question.
-Do the Corinthians actually require Paul to supply commendatory letters (presumably from the Jerusalem church) to support his apostleship?
+Paul goes on to ask another rhetorical question: do the Corinthians actually require Paul to supply commendatory letters (presumably from the Jerusalem church) to support his apostleship?
 One hopes not, but obviously their behavior implies that they do.

 v2.
 Of course, Paul can easily produce an evidence of his authority.
 "The Corinthian church does not make Paul an apostle, and his apostleship does not depend on them, but their existence is a visible sign of his apostleship", C.K.
 Barrett.
 The existence of the Christian fellowship at Corinth is a commendatory letter of Paul's apostleship for all believers to witness, and is one which has a special place in his deepest emotions.

 v3.
 Paul now extends the image of a commendatory letter.
 The Corinthian church itself is such a letter from Christ to the world.
 The existence of the church demonstrates the reality of the gospel - of God's purpose to gather a people to himself in Christ.
 This, in turn, validates Paul's apostolic ministry.
 Going on in v3b, Paul makes the point that "what is written is now no longer a commendatory letter, but the gospel which stands over against the law, and is written in men's hearts through the Spirit", Lietzmann.
 So, ultimately the gospel and its effects are his authorization.
-And more than this, there is a sense where the Corinthian church itself replaces the "tablets of stone" (Ezek.10:19, 36:26 - the tables of the law) as a witness to the new covenant.
+And more than this, there is a sense where the Corinthian church itself replaces the "tablets of stone" as a witness to the new covenant, cf., Ezk.10:19, 36:26 - the tables of the law.

 v4.
 So, the Corinthians lives have been dramatically renewed and it is this renewal which gives Paul confidence that he is a minister of the new covenant.